Manikanta986/Employee-Management-System-Using---MySQL-/README.md

 - The **total annual salary expenditure** can be derived through query-based reports.

 ---
+## ✨ Key Features
+- Centralized employee data management
+- Automated payroll with leave-based deductions
+- Department-wise salary and employee analytics
+- Integrity maintained using PK–FK constraints
+- SQL-based reporting for HR insights
+---
+## ⚙️ How to Use
+- Clone the repository
+- Import the SQL file into MySQL Workbench
+- Load the datasets from the Employee_Management_system_datasets folder- <a href = "https://github.com/Manikanta986/Employee-Management-System-Using---MySQL-/tree/main/Employee_Management_system_datasets" >Datasets</a>
+- Run the provided queries to explore insights
+---
+## 🚀 Future Enhancements
+- Add stored procedures for automated payroll generation
+- Implement triggers for leave validation
+- Build a web UI using Flask/React for user interaction
+- Add attendance management module
+---
 ## 💡 Conclusion
 The **Employee Management System** improves HR efficiency, ensures payroll accuracy, and provides data-driven insights for better decision-making.
 It demonstrates practical knowledge of **database normalization, foreign key constraints, joins, and advanced SQL queries**.